Lilliard scores 32, Trail Blazers rout Cavaliers 141-105

 Kevin Love had 18 points and Dean Wade scored 16 for the Cavaliers, who lost their eighth in a row and are 1-11 since April 15.
 Cleveland was outscored by 45 points in the 26 minutes that Love was on the court.

+The lowest plus-minus since the NBA began tracking the statistic in 2007-08 is minus-57 by Cavaliers guard Manny Harris at the Lakers on Jan.
+11, 2011.

-Anderson Varejao had one point and six rebounds in his first game with the Cavaliers since Feb.
+Anderson Varejao had one point and six rebounds in his first game with Cleveland since Feb.
 10, 2016.
 Varejao, who spent his first 11 1/2 seasons with the franchise, signed a 10-day contract Tuesday after not playing in the NBA in four years.

+“Honestly, it felt like I had never left when I went to check in and the fans were chanting Andy,” Varejao said.
+“Cleveland is home for me and my family was at the game — it was the first time playing in front of my daughter Serenee — so I’ll never forget this day.”

-Cleveland went 0-5 on its homestand, losing 134-118 in overtime to Phoenix on Tuesday and matching its most points allowed this season against the Trail Blazers.
+The Cavaliers went 0-5 on their homestand, losing 134-118 in overtime to Phoenix on Tuesday and matching their most points allowed this season against the Trail Blazers.
 Collin Sexton scored 15 points and Cedi Osman had 14.

-The Trail Blazers held a 67-57 advantage at halftime as Lillard scored 18 points in 19 minutes.
-Anthony had 10 points in the period, while Wade topped the Cavaliers with 11 points and didn’t miss a shot.
+“Our guys tried and they gave it all they had, but they were exhausted,” said Cleveland coach J.B.
+Bickerstaff, whose team was outscored 74-48 in the second half.

 WELCOME BACK

 The Trail Blazers will be permitted to host 1,998 fans at their remaining home games, which is 10% of the capacity of Moda Center.
-The announcement by the Oregon Health Authority was made one day after Lilliard criticized the state for keeping the arena closed to spectators, tweeting, “We gone be the only damn team in the whole league with no fans.”
-Coach Terry Stotts welcomed the news.
-“Fans do make a difference,” Stotts said.
-“It’s going to be nice to come back against the Lakers and see people in the stands.”
+The announcement by the Oregon Health Authority was made one day after Lilliard criticized the state on Twitter for keeping the arena closed to spectators.
+“Mission accomplished,” Lillard said.
+“Our record is much better on the road for a good reason.
+Our fans care, so without them when we came home, it was an empty, dead building.”

 TIP-INS